9 Crustal Deformation and Earthquakes

 If you are using an offline version of this text, access this YouTube video via the QR code.

 Tangshan, China (1976): Just before 4 a.m.
-(Beijing time) on July 28, 1976 a 7.8 earthquake struck Tangshan (Hebei Province), China, and killed more than 240,000 people.
+(Beijing time) on July 28, 1976 a moment magnitude 7.8 earthquake struck Tangshan (Hebei Province), China, and killed more than 240,000 people.
 The high death-toll is attributed to people still being asleep or at home and most buildings being made of unreinforced masonry.

 Take this quiz to check your comprehension of this section.